Click here to visit our sponsor Absolute Authentic

 On the other hand Juan Pablo Montoya's season got off to a weak start - other than second in Melbourne - but got better as the season progressed, the Colombian going to Indianapolis with the title well within his grasp.
 Unfortunately a Ferrari revival combined with poor weather and over-zealous stewarding meant the former Indy 500 winner's dream was at an end, while a hydraulics failure two weeks later meant he was unable even to take runner-up spot.

-The off-season was dominated by the news that Montoya is heading to McLaren for 2005 prompting many to question how the relationship in 2004 would progress.
-There were rumours that the team might drop the Colombian just as there were rumours that McLaren wanted him a year early.
+The off-season was dominated by the news that Montoya was heading to McLaren for 2005 prompting many to question how the relationship in 2004 would progress.
+There were rumours that the team might drop the Colombian early just as there were rumours that McLaren wanted him sooner rather than later.

 On January 5 the radical looking WilliamsF1 BMW FW26 was unveiled and at the same time Montoya revealed that he was staying with the team for 2004 and was fully committed to handing team boss Frank Williams the title before heading to Woking.

-In Ralf and Juan Pablo, WilliamsF1 still has an exciting line-up, certainly one of the most intriguing in F1.
-Add this to the exciting new FW26 and we could be in for something special this season.
+In Ralf and Juan Pablo, WilliamsF1 still had an exciting line-up, certainly one of the most intriguing in F1.
+Add this to the exciting new FW26 and we thought we might be in for something special.

 WilliamsF1 always knew 2004 wasn't going to be easy.
 It was already known that Juan Pablo Montoya was already committed to McLaren in 2005, with many, including Pitpass, convinced that the Colombian wouldn't drive for the Grove outfit in 2004.